III (Hillsong Young & Free album): Background

 "Love Won't Let Me Down" was released as the first single on 4 August 2017.
 The Love Won't Let Me Down EP was released on 16 February 2018 while "P E A C E" was released as a single on 22 February 2018 with the background story uploaded to the band's YouTube channel on 27 February 2018 followed by a studio performance of the song on 17 March 2018 and a "message and meaning of P E A C E" on 21 March 2018.
 On 18 May 2018 they released "Let Go" as their third single.
 They released "Just Jesus" as their fourth single on 8 June 2018.

 Executive producer and featured worship leader Laura Toggs stated that the goal of the project was to have "a collection of personal songs, written and sung from profound devotions and life wrestles over the last three years" where, as a group they were "discovering greater depths and devoting ourselves completely to our faith in Jesus."
-Producer and featured worship leader-songwriter Aodhan King added that it was an attempt to reflect their members' growth in faith.
+Producer and featured worship leader-songwriter Aodhán King added that it was an attempt to reflect their members' growth in faith.